 Repetitive Behaviors Treatment

-Typically repetitive behaviors pose no harm to a child or the people around them, but parents may seek treatment if these behaviors are causing unnecessary stress for their child.
-One example of a repetitive stereotypical behavior is hand flapping, which some parents seek to manage through therapies.
+Typically repetitive behaviors pose no harm to a child or the people around them, but parents may seek treatment if these stereotypical behaviors in autism are causing unnecessary stress for their child.
 The most common treatment would be Applied Behavior Analysis (ABA) therapy, which involves a licensed ABA professional that works with your child to teach them other ways to deal with stressful situations.
 Other parents have used autism supplements to help improve symptoms of ASD that may cause stress to your child.

 To reiterate, there is nothing wrong with repetitive behaviors, and most of the treatments and routine changes are sought out simply for the child's wellbeing.
 But it must also be mentioned that repetitive behaviors and stimming are helping the individual to deal with their emotions, so some parents have zero interest in seeking treatment options.